Jaeger-LeCoultre Cal.P480/C 18ct 1957

 A beautiful Jaeger-LeCoultre gentleman’s hand-wound dress watch in 18ct yellow gold from 1957.
-As can be seen, the dial design is clean and simple and highly elegant.
-Its Calibre P480/C hand-wound movement is very highly regarded for its accuracy and reliability, being one of the highest quality movements made by JLC at the time.
+As can be seen, the dial design is clean, simple and highly elegant and the Calibre P480/C hand-wound movement within is very highly regarded for its accuracy and reliability, being one of the highest quality movements made by JLC at the time.

 The simple, classic, understated and beautifully well-balanced dial is pure elegance and style.
 All in fact that Jaeger-LeCoultre has always represented.
-The dial is furnished with ‘Baton’ hour indices matched by the original restored ‘Index’ hands.
-The ivory-cream of the dial contrasts beautifully with the case and hands.
+The dial is furnished with ‘baton’ hour indices and carries original restored ‘index’ hands.
+The ivory-cream of the dial contrasts beautifully with the yellow gold case and hands.

 This is classic vintage dress watch dial design at its best.
 Simple, elegant, and just right.
 Something many contemporary watch dials fail to achieve.
-This dial carries black baton hour indices with gold indices at ‘3 – 6 – 9 – 12’, these being swept by the original ‘index’ hands, the absence of a seconds hand adds the typical Calatrava look originally introduced by Patek Philippe, which established a reference standard for the gent’s dress watch in the 1930s and ’40s.
+The silver dial carries black ‘baton’ hour indices with gold indices at ‘3 – 6 – 9 – 12’, all swept by the original ‘index’ hands.
+The absence of a seconds hand adds the typical Calatrava look originally introduced by Patek Philippe, which established a reference standard for the gent’s dress watch in the 1930s and ’40s.

-The dial is simply signed ‘Jaeger-LeCoultre’ and ‘Swiss Made’ at the very bottom below 6.
+The dial is simply signed ‘Jaeger-LeCoultre’ with ‘Swiss Made’ at the very bottom below 6.